Becoming a member of the Network

 What kind of organisations join?

 Any organisation that wants to improve the basic digital skills and confidence of its staff, community, residents, citizens, beneficiaries or clients.
-Typically our members are housing providers, local authorities, charities and care organisations, though we also work with corporate clients who want to upskill colleagues or work their community.
+Typically clients are housing providers, local authorities, charities and healthcare organisations.
+We also work with corporate clients who want to upskill colleagues, friends and family, or work in their community.

 How much does it cost?